Human Rights

 Principles

-The Group monitors potential human rights risks in its business conduct, practices and engagements with employees, customers and other stakeholders.
-All business units conduct human rights assessments to determine potential human rights risks for the purpose of providing commensurate management measures for their prevention, reduction and redress.
-During the reporting year, no material human rights violation issues were brought to the attention of management.
+The Group monitors potential human rights risks in our business conduct, practices and engagements with employees, customers and other stakeholders.
+All business units conduct human rights assessments to determine potential human rights risks for the purpose of providing commensurate management measures for their prevention, reduction and redress of human rights impacts.
+During the reporting year, no salient human rights issues were brought to the attention of management.

-- freedom of association and the right to collective bargaining;
+• freedom of association and the effective recognition of the right to collective bargaining;